ashtuchkin/vive-diy-position-sensor/notes.md

 ### TODO

 Next:
+ * [ ] Re-check all last-success timestamps - they don't survive the overflow.
  * [ ] Add FTM input
  * [ ] Rework docs.
  * [ ] Add outputs, geo objects and coord conversions to settings